fgnussbaum/cgmodsel/README.md

 2. Open a terminal and navigate to the chosen directory using cd.
 3. Install the `cgmodsel` package locally by typing `pip install .`

 You can also use the code without doing the third step from inside the folder.
-For a quick start, please execute the file `quick_cgmod.py` from the main folder.
+For a quick start, execute the file `quick_cgmod.py` from the main folder.

+### Usage ###

+If you use this software, please consider citing

+Nussbaum, F. & Giesen, J. (2020).
+Pairwise sparse + low-rank models for variables of mixed type. *Journal of Multivariate Analysis*, 2020.

 ### Contact ###